ProVir/ServiceContainerKit/README.md

 - [x] Support service factories with parameters for many instance services.
 - [x] Support get service from provider in Objective-C code.

-`ServiceLocator` (optional) - ready as dynamic container to use easy:
+`ServiceLocator` and `ServiceEasyLocator` (optional) - ready as dynamic container to use easy:
 - [x] Add services as provider, service factories, existing instance or closure factory with support lazy create.
-- [x] Support use as singleton - static variable `share` and static functions.
-- [x] ReadOnly regime - after setted assert when edit list services in ServiceLocator.
+- [x] ReadOnly regime - after setted assert when edit list services in ServiceEasyLocator.
 - [x] Support throws errors when create service, result get service as optional or with detail error.
 - [x] Support services with parameters for create instance.
 - [x] Support get services in Objective-C code.